-This will work for classes such as Sociology, Political Science, Natural Science, any other discipline or even for work.
+This will work for such classes as Sociology, Political Science, Natural Science, any other discipline, or even for work.

 And the easiest way to keep your ideas flowing is to break your topic into subtopics.
 That is the secret.

 So let’s say our subject is the environment.
 Now it’s a vast topic, but let’s see how we can break it down.